National Association of Music Merchants: Other activities

 NAMM supports lobbying efforts in support of the music products industry, as they did in 1964, when William R. Gard, Executive Vice President of NAMM, spoke at a U.S. Congress Ways and Means Committee hearings in support of repealing the 10% Federal Excise Tax on musical instruments that was part of the Revenue Act of 1941.

 In 1966, the first film underwritten by NAMM for the American Music Conference (AMC), Bringing Music into the Classroom was released.

 In 1993, NAMM funded the research by physicist Gordon Shaw and psychologist and cellist Frances Rauscher at the University of California Irvine into what’s been called the Mozart effect — which suggested classical music could have a short-term benefit on cognitive performance.
 The NAMM Foundation continues to support the Institute for Music and Neurologic Function, which was founded by the late neurologist Oliver Sacks to research the link between music and neurological conditions including strokes, trauma, dementia, Alzheimer’s and Parkinson’s diseases.

 Beginning annually in 2005, NAMM has coordinated the Music Education Advocacy D.C.
 Fly-In, which brings a coalition of NAMM members together in Washington D.C. to meet with members of the U.S. Congress in support of funding music education in public schools as outlined in the Every Student Succeeds Act.

 NAMM has also organized coalitions to advocate for the music products industry in relation to the Convention on International Trade in Endangered Species of Wild Fauna and Flora, or CITES.

 Partnerships

 In 2018, NAMM announced partnerships with the Audio Engineering Society (AES) and with the Entertainment Services and Technology Association (ESTA), and in 2020, NAMM joined the World Entertainment Technology Federation (World-ETF).

 Awards

-NAMM has established a number of awards to recognize individuals, institutions, and organizations for contributions to music, with its highest honor, the NAMM Music for Life Award, recognizing individuals and organizations that demonstrate support for promoting music education and creating more active music-makers, with the NAMM Music for Life Award awarded to such varied recipients as singer/songwriter Nanci Griffith, former politician and music education advocate Mike Huckabee, former National Endowment for the Arts chairman Bill Ivey, songwriter Kara DioGuardi, Kenny Loggins, Mark Ronson, and Brian Wilson, among others.
+NAMM has established a number of awards to recognize individuals, institutions, and organizations for contributions to music, with its highest honor, the NAMM Music for Life Award, recognizing individuals and organizations that demonstrate support for promoting music education and creating more active music-makers.
+The NAMM Music for Life Award has been granted to such varied recipients as singer-songwriter Nanci Griffith, former politician and music education advocate Mike Huckabee, former National Endowment for the Arts chairman Bill Ivey, songwriter Kara DioGuardi, Kenny Loggins, Mark Ronson, and Brian Wilson, among others.